maptime-ams/animated-borders-d3js/README.md

 If you don't have Git installed, you should install Git.
 It's easy.
 On your Mac, just install [Homebrew](http://brew.sh/) and then type `brew install git`.
 For installation on Windows, see [git-scm.com](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Windows) for more information.
 And if you're using Linux, you'll probably already have Git installed (and don't need any explaining anyway).

-__"I don't want to install Git!"__ :expressionless: You don't have to!
+- __I don't want to install Git!__
+- You don't have to!
 You can also just download this tutorial as a [ZIP file](https://github.com/maptime-ams/animated-borders-d3js/archive/gh-pages.zip)!

 If you've cloned the repository, browse to the tutorial's directory to get started.
 If you've downloaded the ZIP file, unzip it, and do the same.